Hermann Schubert (politician): Communist politician

 In December 1924 he was elected a member of the Prussian regional parliament ("Landtag"), and was released from jail in January 1925.
 He continued at this stage to be based for much of the time in the Ruhr area, serving as a member of the Communist Party district leadership team ("Bezirksleitung") in Essen with particular responsibility for trades union matters till 1928, which was also the year in which he was re-elected to the Prussian Landtag, in which he served till 1933.

 During this time Schubert came into contact with Wilhelm Florin.
-At the end of 1928 serious differences arose between the two men, and Schubert was transferred, briefly, to party duties in Berlin where he worked till March 1929 in the "Comradeship Department" ("Genossenschaftsabteilung") of the Party Central Committee, before being sent to East Prussia as a regional "Polleiter" ("Leiter der Abteilung Politik" / Policy Head).
-Between May 1930 and early 1933 he was undertaking secretarial duties as part of the regional leadership team (Bezirksleitung) in Hamburg-Wasserkante, the large region surrounding Hamburg on the right bank of the Elbe estuary.
-In 1931 he was appointed "Polleiter" for Hamburg-Wasserkante.
+At the end of 1928 serious differences arose between the two men, and Schubert was transferred, briefly, to party duties in Berlin where he worked till March 1929 in the "Comradeship Department" ("Genossenschaftsabteilung") of the Party Central Committee, before being sent to East Prussia as a regional Polleiter ("Leiter der Abteilung Politik" / Policy Head).
+Between May 1930 and early 1933 he was undertaking secretarial duties as part of the regional leadership team (Bezirksleitung) in the Wasserkante district, the large region surrounding Hamburg on the right bank of the Elbe estuary.
+In 1931 he was appointed Polleiter (Political Leader) for Wasserkante, serving until 1932.
+He was succeeded in that position by future resistance leader Anton Saefkow.

 At the 1929 party conference, held that year in Berlin-Wedding, Schubert's name was placed on the candidate list for membership of the Communist Party Central Committee, which was the party's ruling body nationally.
 After just two years, in 1931, he was co-opted into the Central Committee, and in 1932 the party leader Ernst Thälmann, appointed him to membership of the Politburo, which was the executive committee within the Central Committee.